mattatsnyk/namedapolooza-2023-summer-template/README.md

 # \[ Better Customer Comms \]

 ## Description
 \[ Snyk is always improving and adding new features and functionality.
-It's important that our clients are kept up-to-date with our changes so they can best utilize our product with minimal surprises \]
+As Snyk users, you may find that you have a preference for the kind of updates you want to receive and that you have a preference for who received the updates.
+Currently, updates can be found in the Snyk blog (https://snyk.io/blog/), Updates (https://updates.snyk.io/), and release notes (https://github.com/snyk/cli/releases).
+Users may also be receiving updates via Slack.
+To better manage the updates you receive and how you receive them, please download, fill out, and submit the Customer Preferred Communications document to your Snyk Account team.  \]

 ## Group Members
 \[ Matt Mintzer, Colin Simning, Sarah Gold\]